Running the entropy aggregator¶

 A new aggregator's source ID (the source field in its /api/health) must be in the chain's trust list before its blocks are accepted by miners.
 The testnet trust list includes aggregator:drand-default and a handful of placeholder IDs.

-Running an aggregator for your own miners only is unconstrained — the trust list matters only when you want other people's miners to accept attestations from your source.
+Operating an aggregator for a private set of miners is unconstrained — the trust list applies only when external miners must accept attestations from the source.